AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

    Legality Rules

-1. The box symbol, <>, shall not be used in an aggregate unless the type(s) of the corresponding component(s) define full default initialization.
+1. The box symbol, <>, shall not be used in an aggregate unless each of the corresponding components satisfies one the following conditions:

+   - the type of the component defines full default initialization, or

+   - the type of the component has relaxed initialization (see :ref:`Relaxed Initialization`), or

+   - the type of one of the enclosing aggregates has relaxed initialization.

 2. If the ``ancestor_part`` of an ``extension_aggregate``
    is a ``subtype_mark``, then the type of the denoted subtype